-- This black bean chocolate cake is easy to make and delicious.
+- This black bean cake is easy to make and delicious.

-- These coconut oil cookies are gluten-free, dairy-free, and paleo diet-friendly.
+- These cookies made with coconut oil are gluten-free, dairy-free, and paleo diet-friendly.

-- This banana bread with coconut flour is a great way to use up ripe bananas.
+- This paleo banana bread is a great way to use up ripe bananas.

 Coconut Flour Crepes